appcelerator-archive/tio2/README.md

 ## Motivations

 The original genesis of this project was to build a better tool that would allow us to capture performance data for each build.
 We have a legacy set of performance tests that we run but they are manual and are brittle and don't provide the coverage that we need.
-This started out as a prototype to be able to simply right "ti-mocha" unit tests that could serve as performance benchmarks.
+This started out as a prototype to be able to simply write "ti-mocha" unit tests that could serve as performance benchmarks.
 However, after reviewing this, we thought this could be more broadly useful and could expand beyond performance measurements.

 ## Limitations / TODO